flyteorg/flyte/docs/deployment/configuration/resource_manager.rst

 A plugin defines a collection of resource pools using its configuration.
 Flyte uses tokens as a placeholder to represent a unit of resource.

-How does a Flyte plugin request for resources?
+How Flyte plugins request resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Flyte plugin registers the resource and the desired quota of every resource with the **ResourceRegistrar** when setting up FlytePropeller.
 When a plugin is invoked, FlytePropeller provides a proxy for the plugin.
 This proxy facilitates the plugin's view of the resource pool by controlling operations to allocate and deallocate resources.